 What if you need more money?

 There are several solutions if you find your federal or state aid won’t stretch to fully cover all your college expenses.
 You can appeal your school’s COA by documenting higher costs than specified.
 To do that, save receipts and ask your financial aid office to increase your supplies allowance.
-If you have special circumstances, such as a significant change in your family’s finances, you can apply to your financial aid office to review your award.
+If you have special circumstances, such as a significant change in your family’s finances, you can appeal to your financial aid office to review your award.
+Appealing for more financial aid is based on your ability to present the financial aid office with the appropriate documentation outlining the special circumstances that are affecting your family’s ability to pay for college.
 Finally, if you need more money, apply for loans or scholarships, and take on a part-time job for extra cash.

 Get a maximum amount of federal or state aid